Table of Contents

 c.
 Consolidation of Soil:

-The improper or poor compaction of the soil can also result in the unequal settlement in the foundation.
+The improper or poor compaction of the soil can also result in unequal settlement in the foundation.

 d.
 Existing Soil Condition & Type of Soil:

 Such compression of soil forces the water out of the soil layers thereby making it denser which leads to deformation.

 Usually, expansive soils like the clay are dense and also react quickly to the water thereby undergoing more deformation.

 This is because the roots of the plants and trees absorb the moisture from the soil, particularly during prolonged dry periods.
 It results in the shrinkage of the soil thus increasing the possibility of settlement in the foundation.

-Subsequent vibrations during earthquake or traffic loads can cause the settlement in the foundation.
+Subsequent vibrations during earthquakes or traffic loads can cause the settlement in the foundation.

 Some of the effects of the settlement in the foundation can be listed as follows:

-1. Cracking of the concrete slabs and the foundation walls supporting the doors and windows.
+1. Cracking of the concrete slabs and foundation walls.

 2. Skewing of the wood framing thereby resulting in distortion of the doors and windows.